vmware-tanzu-learning/shipkin-course/units/using-shipkin/extensions/index.md

 # Codebase download links

-When a course is published in ePub format, codebase zip files can not reliably be provided via a download from within the ePub itself.
+When a course is published in EPUB format, codebase zip files can not reliably be provided via a download from within the EPUB itself.
-In other words, a link to `../codebases/some-codebase.zip` will not work using all ePub readers.
+In other words, a link to `../codebases/some-codebase.zip` will not work using all EPUB readers.
 The means that the codebase downloads must hosted externally, and we use GitHub releases in order to do this.